 It is a whole new lifestyle for us, and we are still adjusting.
 We have a great support system.
 We still believe that God is good and He will guide us through this next season of life.
 We miss him like crazy, but it helps us knowing that he is walking with Jesus and watching over us free of pain and suffering.
 Andrew would want us to be happy and live life to the fullest.
 Thinking about what he would want helps us get through each day without him.
 We have to remember that our time here on earth is such a short time compared to eternity in heaven.~

-Dan selected Mayo Clinic and Great River Hospice for the donations made in 2016.
+Dan selected Mayo Clinic Research and Great River Hospice for the donations made in 2016.

 Check out the presentation of our donation to Great River Hospice below:

 An avid supporter of Birdies For Cures from the beginning, Dan Weber has been named our 2016 Champion.
 Never did he realize how significantly cancer could affect someone until he himself was told those three little words, "You have cancer."
 After a rigorous battle with a rare cancer called Liposarcoma, we are happy to say that he is currently cancer free and more eager than ever to help find a cure.
 Here's a quick overview of his fight:

 In early August 2014, after experiencing symptoms of a heart attack, Dan drove himself to the ER to figure out what was going on.
 Test after test was ran, he was admitted to the hospital, and two days later was told that he had cancer.
 From that moment on he was determined to fight his battle head on and started searching for the best possible treatment center for a Liposarcoma tumor that encompassed the entire right side of his abdomen.